 Furnace Creek is the most “developed” area of Death Valley.
 The greenery of this oasis, made possible by the dependable springs, stands in sharp contrast to the surrounding environment.

 The Furnace Creek Visitor Center is the major Park Service interpretive effort in Death Valley.
 Be sure to stop to get information, the Park Service literature, and some of the various books on nature and history.
 Furnace Creek is also an activity center, where you can ride horseback or play golf.

 Further orientation is possible at the Furnace Creek Borax Museum, with its geology specimens, Indian relics, and collection of early transportation and mining artifacts.

-Day One: North from Furnace Creek to Scotty’s Castle
+Day One: Furnace Creek to Scotty’s Castle

 Make Scotty’s Castle your first stop in the northern part of the park.
 The drive can take a couple of hours, with scenic stops, reminding one of the size of the park.
 Take a guided tour of the Castle, offered by spirited volunteers, sometimes in period costumes.